Tag Archive for: Realty ONE Group Western Slope

 House Hunting When You Are 55+

 I had a 62-year-old gentleman strike up a memorable conversation with me.
 He explained that he has a boat, a motorcycle, two cars, and he and his wife like to ride bikes.
-He wondered how he’d be able to all his toys in this narrow two-stall garage.
+It made him wonder how he’d be able to fit all his toys in this narrow two-stall garage.
 He asked, “Why don’t these builders understand that just because we want a home with no exterior maintenance, that doesn’t mean we sit home all day.
 We need room for our “stuff” as well as a simpler lifestyle as we get older.”

 Good news!
 BOA Builders is building a 55+ Community in Grand Junction!
 Technically it’s in Orchard Mesa just east of the Chipeta Golf Course.
 This new development broke ground in June 2025.
 It is an Epcon Community.
 You can learn more about this option by visiting the Epcon website.